bestia-dev/new_date_time_units_and_formats/README.md

 From this definition we can see that it is arbitrary and we can define a milliday the same way:
 1 milliday = 9192631770 * 86.4 = 794243384928 ∆νCs

-## months and days into veeks and veekdays
+## months and days into varweeks and varweekdays

 One year has approximately 365 days that are divided into 12 months.
 A group of 7 days is called a week.
 Because Earths revolution around the Sun is not exact, we have to add one day every 4 years, except every 100 years, except again every 400 years.